Skip to main content

 Am I a carer?

-In the context of the Act, a carer is defined as an individual who provides or intends to provide care for another individual.
+In the context of the Act, an adult carer is defined as an individual who provides or intends to provide care for another individual.

 A young carer is a carer who is under 18 years old or 18 years old and still at school.